steg0/tabletool/README.md

 The working title has been "Myriad", but I am looking for a new one right now as some other tools have that name too.

-See src/main/resources/README.txt for running instructions.
+See the in-app [README](src/main/resources/README.txt) for running instructions.